raffli0/raffli0/README.md

 ## 📫 Hit Me Up

-Wanna vibe or got questions?
+Wanna build weird apps?
+Need a chaos dev with just enough sanity?
-Drop me a DM or stalk me around GitHub — I’ll be somewhere pushing commits at 2AM 💀
+Drop me a message.
+I might respond.
+Or I might be stuck in a bug for 3 days.
+We'll see.

 "Stay hydrated, touch grass, and git commit your dreams." 🚀